-First of all, be sure to have WooCommerce Plugin installed and activated.
-If WooCommerce Extension does not find an active copy of WooCommerce, it will show an error message.
+First of all, be sure to have installed and activated the WooCommerce Plugin.
+If our WooCommerce integration does not find an active copy of WooCommerce, it will show an error message.

-The extension panel is very simple and it shows three main options:
+The extension panel is very simple.
+There are three main options:

 - Global enable/disable button

-- Whether to enable/disable the subscribe radio button and which text should be shown next to it
+- Whether to enable or disable the subscribe radio button and which text should be shown next to it

 Enable WooCommerce Extension

 This option enables or disables the automatic subscription of every user that places an order through a WooCommerce powered checkout page.

 With this option, users will be asked to confirm whether they accept or not to subscribe to your newsletter.
 You can also specify a custom message to be shown next to the button, e.g. to comply with specific privacy laws or to simply warn customers.
 Please note: if this option remains unselected, all customers will automatically be subscribed.